brave-intl/bat-usermodel/README.md

 This is a work in progress.
 Comments welcome, of course.

+The usermodel contain an implementation of Naive Bayes and Logistic Regression.
 The Naive Bayes fit uses multinomial distribution with a stopword list.
+The Logistic Regression uses a feature vector and weights to return a probability value.

 The resulting data files are all log probabilities with 5 significant digits.